Undefined-Developers/simple_json_db/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the GNU GENERAL PUBLIC LICENSE Version 3.
 See the `LICENSE` file for details.